 William Jr.’s passion originates from his success in the high-tech sector, running company-wide operational functions and leading large-scale projects, from inception to successful completion, while making/executing sound strategic decisions.
 As a co-owner of JW Affinity (along with his business partner Justina Casias), William, Jr. provides unparalleled IT expertise to a diverse portfolio of clients.

 Sean A. Gainey

-Sean Gainey serves as the deputy director of Force Protection, J-8, at the Joint Staff in Washington.
-Prior to this assignment, General Gainey was this commanding general of the 94th Army Air and Missile Defense Command at Fort Shafter.
+Prior to his current assignment, Gen. Gainey served as deputy director of Force Protection, J-8, at the Joint Staff in Washington.
+Before this assignment, Gen. Gainey was this commanding general of the 94th Army Air and Missile Defense Command at Fort Shafter.
 He also served at Fort Bragg as the commander of the 108th Air Defense Artillery Brigade.

 He commanded 5th Battalion, 7th Air Defense Artillery, Kaiserslautern, Germany.
 While in command, he deployed his battalion in support of Joint Task Force East.
 Following command, he served as the Chief of Air and Missile Defense Division, United States Army Europe.

 Gen. Gainey commanded the 108th Air Defense Artillery Brigade at Fort Bragg, NC.
 During his command, Sean Gainey deployed his brigade in support of Operation Enduring Freedom.
 Following this command, he served as the Chief, Global Force Management Division, Joint Staff, J3, Joint Operations Division.
 General Gainey's previous assignment was as the Deputy Commanding General for the United States Army Cadet Command, Fort Knox, Kentucky.